captn3m0/codechef/_problems/medium/GRIDCHEF.md

 ###  Input

-The first line contains t ( <= 100 ) which denotes the number of test cases.
+The first line contains t ( &lt;= 100 ) which denotes the number of test cases.
 For each test case, the first line contains 2 space separared integers n,m which denote the dimension of the matrix.
 Then n lines follow, each containing m space separared integers. jth integer on the ith line denotes Gij
  **Warning : Enormous Input/Output.**

 ###  Output